Figuring out how to create a cycling adventure gave me purpose and structure for my riding.

 The Burlington-Elkhorn Loop

 So I figured out how to create a cycling adventure: 100-mile loop that utilized the limestone bike trails in southeastern Wisconsin.

 I went on Strava, Map My Ride, and Google Maps to look for gravel roads.
 Finding none, I looked for the bike trails.
 I had ridden everything except the White River Trail from Burlington to Elkhorn.

 Ten Dam’s guidelines were 100 or 200 miles, with as much gravel as possible, and with just two rest stops for 100 and three for 200.

-I left home at 7 am, rode the gravel trail along Hwy.
+I left home to figure out how to create a cycling adventure at 7 am, rode the gravel trail along Hwy.
 36 to just south of Rochester, WI.
 It’s a route I’ve taken hundreds of times before.